tdavidson/sendk1s/README.md

 # k1distribution

-This folder covers a script created to send K1 tax documents to limited partners for Laconia Capital Group.
+This folder covers scripts created to send K1 tax documents to limited partners for Laconia Capital Group.

+## k1script.js

-1. Put the unencrypted K1s in a folder in the `/docs` folder, which is ignored by git.
+1. Put the unencrypted K1s in a folder in the `/docs` folder, which is ignored by git, so all the K1s are not synched to Github.
 2. Run the script, passing in the name of the folder to process.

 ```